gjy3035/GCC-SFCN/README.md

 # SFCN in "Learning from Synthetic Data for Crowd Counting in the Wild"

 This is an official implementaion of the paper "SFCN+" in **Learning from Synthetic Data for Crowd Counting in the Wild**.
+More detialed information of the paper is shown in the [project homepage](https://gjy3035.github.io/GCC-CL/).

 ##  Requirements